Vanessa-project/Experiment/index.md

 <br>
 <br>

-# Verify the donation to atmosfair from the Prolific study "Study on decision-making"
+# Verify the donation to atmosfair from "Study on decision-making" on Prolific

 Thank you for participating in the study by Lars Schlereth and Vanessa Schoeller from the University of Regensburg.